 What drives you as a photographer?

-Is there space for humour in your work?
+Is there space for humor in your work?

-There is a dark side in this case but the changes and movements are creating an animate and energetic atmosphere which is what I have decided to focus on and to present in my work.
+There is a dark side in this case but the changes and movements are creating an animated and energetic atmosphere, which is what I have decided to focus on and present in my work.
 Dalston Anatomy to me is meant to be seen as a document that represents and tries to preserve the identity of Dalston before everything changes definitively.

 If you could keep one story from the market, which one would it be?'